codership/documentation/galeracluster/source/installmariadb.rst

          MariaDB-Galera-server \
 	 galera

-MariaDB Galera Cluster is now installed on your server.
-You will need to repeat this process for each node in your cluster.
+Once you've done this, MariaDB Galera Cluster will be installed on your server.
+You'll need to repeat this process for each node in your cluster.

-.. note:: **See Also**: In the event that you installed MariaDB Galera Cluster over an existing standalone instance of MariaDB, there are some additional steps that you need to take in order to update your system to the new database server.
-For more information, see :doc:`migration`.
+.. note:: **See Also**: If you installed MariaDB Galera Cluster over an existing stand-alone instance of MariaDB, there are some additional steps that you'll need to take to update your system to the new database server.
+For more information on this, see :doc:`migration`.